hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ### 22/08/22 | Day 2 | First branch:

-Over the weekend I made the decision to use _The Simpsons_ characters for my version of _Guess Who?_: this would provide strong, clear theming as well as removing a significant amouNt of work required for character/game art by using existing assets.
+Over the weekend I made the decision to use _The Simpsons_ characters for my version of _Guess Who?_: this would provide strong, clear theming as well as removing a significant amount of work required for character/game art by using existing assets.

 I also restructured my character data to be an array (`charArr`) of character objects (each holding various character properties).
 At this stage, I introduced a `constructor` that would `push()` a new character to an array.
 I soon found myself bogged down in writing differing code for character properties that were `string` or `Boolean`, e.g. `hairColour: "bald"` cf. `male: true`.
 At the time, I noted: